cfbolz/pypy-15-blog/blogpost.rst

 to be an open source project.
-From then on, we've had a more diverse set of sources of funding: we received some crowd funding via the `Software Freedom Conservancy`_ and contracts of various sizes from companies to implement various specific features, often handled by Baroque Software.
+From then on, we've had a more diverse set of sources of funding: we received some crowd funding via the `Software Freedom Conservancy`_ and contracts of various sizes from companies to implement various specific features, often handled by `Baroque Software`_.
 Over the next couple of years we revamped various parts of the VM.
 We improved the GC in major_ ways.
 We optimized the implementation of the JIT compiler to improve warmup_ times_.
 We